What Is Bill C-8? Canada’s New Cybersecurity Law Explained for Small Businesses

 What is Bill C-8 in simple terms?

-Bill C-8 creates the Critical Cyber Systems Protection Act for Canadian critical infrastructure.
-Designated operators in telecommunications, banking, transport, energy, and nuclear must run a documented cyber program, report significant incidents to the federal government, and manage supplier risk.
-Most Canadian SMBs do not fall directly under it, but feel it through the supplier expectations of regulated clients.
+Bill C-8 is now Canadian law.
+It creates the Critical Cyber Systems Protection Act for critical infrastructure and amends the Telecommunications Act.
+Designated operators in telecommunications, banking, transport, energy, nuclear, and clearing and settlement must run a documented cyber program, report significant incidents to the federal government, and manage supplier risk.
+Most Canadian SMBs fall outside its direct reach but feel it through the supplier expectations of regulated clients.

 Does Bill C-8 apply to small businesses?